sc-ventures/cloudbreak-documentation/docs/gcp-quick.md

 [Comment]: <> (Should we tell people to fork this or to download the repo?)

-1. You will see the following message:

-    <pre>$ git checkout 2.4.3

-Note: checking out '2.4.3'.

-You are in 'detached HEAD' state.
-You can look around, make experimental changes and commit them, and you can discard any commits you make in this state without impacting any branches by performing another checkout.

-If you want to create a new branch to retain commits you create, you may do so (now or later) by using -b with the checkout command again.
-Example:

-  git checkout -b <new-branch-name>

-HEAD is now at f1836d9...
-Updated CBD versions in templates to 2.4.3</pre>

 1. On your computer, browse to the `cbd-quickstart/gcp`.

 1. Open the vm_template_config.yaml file in a text editor.